 - pain from prior spinal surgeries

-This length of relief time varies from person to person and is based on two factors: what area of the body RFA is treating and what caused the arthritis.
+The length of time RFA provides relief varies from person to person.
+It’s also based on two factors: what area of the body RFA is treating, and the cause of the arthritis.

 - Stop eating six hours before the procedure.

-- Only consume clear liquids up to two hours before the procedure.
+- Consume only clear liquids up to two hours before the procedure.

-- Stop taking medicines, such as aspirin, which can affect blood clotting, two weeks before RFA.
+- Stop taking medicines which can affect blood clotting, such as aspirin, two weeks before the RFA.

 A nurse will place an IV in your arm before the procedure.
 You may experience mild discomfort.
-After the IV is removed, you may have bruising around the IV site.
+And after the IV is removed, you may have bruising around the IV site.

 Before your procedure, talk with your doctor about any additional risks you may have based on your personal health history.

 RFA has very few side effects.
-Possible side effects include:
+Some include:

-- swelling and bruising at the site of injection
+- swelling, bruising, and mild pain at the site of the injection

 - severe pain at the injection site